why you are probably feeling as much anxiety as you are while sitting on the greyhound bus on your way home from being in a different city

 with each pounding of her fist on the door you think some new ‘life altering’ thought.

-you remember that you cannot remember why you are here in the first place. in this house. in this city. why did you come here in the first place? what were you trying to do when you came here? because right now at this moment, in these very, very brief moments of thought, this ‘moment of clarity’ you cannot think of any reason you should be here anymore. and so, staring at a corner of the bathroom floor, where the walls meet the tile, you decide to leave.
+you remember that you cannot remember why you are here in the first place. in this house. in this city. why did you come here in the first place? what were you trying to do when you came here? because right now at this moment, in these very, very brief moments of thought, this ‘moment of clarity’ you cannot think of any reason you should be here anymore. and so, staring at a tile of the bathroom floor, you decide to leave.

 outside your friend does not seem upset that they had to leave the party. they apologize for some reason and then so do you and you think about how you did not really see them the entire night and then you think that you are pretty sure that you have never really seen them ever in your entire life. and that is all you can think about while you ride with them through the city in the back of their car.

-you pull up to the greyhound station and you get out slowly and your friend comes around the side of the car and they hug you. tightly. as if you are saying goodbye forever. they are probably talking to you but you cannot hear them or anything for that matter. you think about the phrase ‘in the blink of an eye’ and that is the only way you can describe how your friend leaves because they are already gone and you are left standing outside in the wind staring at nothing as the sun rises.
+you pull up to the greyhound station and you get out slowly and your friend comes around the side of the car and they hug you. tightly. as if you are saying goodbye forever. they are probably talking to you but you cannot hear them or anything for that matter. you think about the phrase ‘in the blink of an eye’ and that is the only way you can describe how your friend leaves because they are already gone and you are left standing outside in the wind staring at nothing as the sun rises behind the buildings in the city.

-when you purchase your ticket it is very hard for you not to think that every single human being in the station is staring at you. but you somehow make it through and go and sit down in a chair next to an old woman who has musical coughing spasms and cobwebs in the creases of her face. people walk past you and they seem to be part of a statistic, but you cannot really explain to yourself what statistic they are part of. then you spend several minutes wondering if you are in that statistic too. then you spend several more minutes wondering if other people in the station are wondering about statistics or if they are all just living. not wondering about themselves, outside of themselves, making themselves a number like this. then, as they call for everyone to board the bus, you spend that time in line and getting on the bus wondering if you are even inside yourself anymore or, because of all these thoughts, you are outside of yourself completely now and you will never be inside yourself again.
+but, you do not know at all what all the information on the ticket is and even if you did, none of it would matter to you at all anyway because as soon as the ticket ejects itself you take it from the kiosk quickly and do not even notice the blank section without ink where it just says ‘your journey’ and try to rush to a seat, as you feel all the drugs wearing off and you begin to feel slightly paranoid and it is very hard for you not to think that every single human being in the station is staring at you for some reason. as if you have done something wrong. you sit down in a chair next to a very old woman who has musical coughing spasms and cobwebs in the creases of her face. people walk past you and they seem to be part of a statistic, but you cannot really explain to yourself what statistic they are part of. then you spend several minutes wondering if you are in that statistic too. then you glance down at your ticket and think about how everyone is just one of these tickets as far as this bus line is concerned. we’re just like all giant printed tickets covered in numbers and letters we don’t know the meanings of to categorize us for different companies. then you spend several more minutes wondering if other people in the station are wondering about their tickets or statistics or if they are all just living. not wondering about themselves, outside of themselves, making themselves a number or letter like this. then, as they call for everyone to board, you spend that time in line and getting on the bus wondering if you are even inside yourself anymore or, because of all these thoughts, you are outside of yourself completely now and you will never be inside yourself ever again.

 why you are probably feeling as much anxiety as you are while sitting on the greyhound bus on your way home from being in a different city